Walker Howard

-James Walker Howard IV (born July 1, 2003) is an American college football quarterback who will play for the Louisiana Ragin' Cajuns.
-He previously played at LSU and at Ole Miss.
+James Walker Howard IV (born July 1, 2003) is an American college football quarterback for the Ole Miss Rebels.
+He previously played for the LSU Tigers and Louisiana Ragin' Cajuns.
 He is the son of former LSU quarterback Jamie Howard.

 Early life

 Howard grew up in Lafayette, Louisiana and attended St. Thomas More Catholic High School.
 During high school, Howard passed for 3,430 yards and 42 touchdowns and threw five interceptions as a junior.
 During his senior year, he threw for 2,394 yards and 25 touchdowns.
 He was rated a four-star recruit and committed to play college football at LSU over offers from Notre Dame, Alabama, Arizona State, Arkansas, Baylor, Boston College, Colorado, Florida Atlantic, Houston, Louisiana, Michigan State, Mississippi State, NC State, Nebraska, Nicholls State, Ole Miss, Penn State, TCU, Texas A&M, Tulane and USC.

 College career

 LSU

 Howard enrolled early at LSU in January 2022.
 During the 2022 season as a true freshman, he appeared in only two games with no starts.
 He made his debut against the home opener against Southern where he had three rushes for 15 yards.
 He also played for the 2023 Citrus Bowl where he took over the entire fourth quarter.
 He finished the season with completing 2 out of 4 passing attempts for 7 yards and 33 rushing yards on six carries.

 On January 11, 2023, after the season ended, Howard entered the NCAA transfer portal.
 On January 18, 2023, Howard ultimately transferred to Ole Miss.